flrnwrnr/baul-automatic-app-landing-page/_pages/termsandconditions.md

 ---

 **By using the App, you acknowledge that you have read, understood, and agree to be bound by these Terms and Conditions.**

----

-**Note:** This update includes information about the free trial period that automatically transitions into a subscription unless canceled, as per your request.
-Please review the Terms carefully to ensure they meet all your legal requirements and consider consulting with a legal professional to ensure compliance with all applicable laws and regulations.